kobotoolbox/docs/source/photo_audio_video_file.md

-# Photo, audio, video and file question types
+# "Photo", "Audio", "Video" and "File" question types

 With KoboToolbox, you can collect different types of media as part of your data collection project.